 As of: [01/2018]

 The company Bodo Ehmann GmbH, Bensbruchstrasse 6, 63533 Mainhausen, Germany, provides a warranty of 5 years for all products from date of purchase.
-The warranty period begins on the date of purchase and applies to all defects in material and workmanship.
+The warranty period begins on the date of purchase at the specialized trader and applies to all defects in material and workmanship.

 Should it become necessary to make use of warranty performances, please refer to the specialized trader where you bought the product by presenting the respective sales slip.